chriszero/ED-Router/Readme.md

 * {INT:EdRouter_total_jumps} : Number of waypoints in the list.
 Set when calculate_route completes
 * {TXT:EDRouter_current_waypoint} : Current waypoint

-Note: The following values are provided by Spanch, your real disatance traveled or number of jumps to do might be different in reality.
+Note: The following values are provided by Spansh, your real disatance traveled or number of jumps to do might be different in reality.
 * {DEC:EDRouter_distance_left} : At the next waypoint, you will have this distance left to do (in Ly).
 Set when calculate_route or next/prev waypoint
 * {DEC:EDRouter_distance_jumped} : At the next waypoint, you will have jumped this distance.
 Set when calculate_route or next/prev waypoint
 * {INT:EdRouter_nb_jumps} : Number of jumps until you reach the next waypoint.
 Set when calculate_route or next/prev waypoint completes
+* {TXT:EDRouter_current_waypoint} : the URL to open the route on the Spansh website for the currently calculated route.

 ## VoiceAttack Events